-Figure 8(a) shows a legal play p in the formula N_0 (of Fig. 4) which is visible (but not co-visible).
-If the Player's move 112 was set to point to the second occurrence of 11 (from bottom to top) then the play would not be visible.
-Figure 8(b) shows the negative desequentialization of p and Figure 8(c) achieves the desequentialization.
+Figure 8 shows a legal play p in the formula N_0 (of Fig. 4) which is visible (but not co-visible).
+If the Player's move 112 was set to point to the second occurrence of 11 (from bottom to top) then the play will not be visible.
+Figure 9 shows the negative desequentialization of p(the Opponent's pointers, trivial, are omitted).

 (3.0).
 If a LJT t is such that each Opponent's move has exactly one son then its compact presentation is itself but where, in the tree (I_t, \leq_t) , each pair of successive nodes $a <^+ b$ is regarded as one node (a, b).

 An even thick subtree t of a finite innocent strategy φ is a thick subtree of φ such that each Opponent's move has exactly one son (so, t is given by an arbitrary thick subtree of the compact presentation of φ).
-The set of even thick subtrees of φ is denoted ETST (φ) .
+The set of even thick subtrees of φ is denoted ETST(φ).